ShanThatos/portfolio/public/blogs/c2bf-p1/index.md

 3. The numbers go above 255 (even though BF only supports 8-bit cells)

 ### What's not so great about this?
-1. It's not actually Python, it's my custom high-level language <!-- TODO LINK SPEC -->
+1. It's not actually Python, it's my custom high-level language
+    - Check out the [spec](https://github.com/ShanThatos/compile-pythonic-to-bf/blob/main/spec/main.json).
+It's split across multiple files, but it's pretty readable.
 2. Slow runtime -- it compiles the final BF to a C-executable but that's still *slow*

 ![meme](limited.jpg)